 There are many reasons why people can suddenly experience higher blood sugars.

-Sometimes people with diabetes have said that their higher blood sugars are a precursor to being sick.
+Sometimes higher blood sugars are a precursor to being sick.
 Good and bad stress can also raise your blood sugar.

-I have also read that over time people with type 2 diabetes may experience higher blood sugars, deeming their current prescription to be less effective, requiring their medications to be increased to achieve the targeted blood sugar range.
+Over time people with type 2 diabetes may experience higher blood sugars because their current prescription may become less effective, requiring their medications to be increased to achieve the targeted blood sugar range.

 When you start feeling sick, your body’s immune system will fight the infection by releasing hormones and glucose.
 If you treat your illness with over-the-counter cold and flu medications, you need to be aware that some medications may have sugar in the ingredients.
 Make sure to read the labels first.
 Medications that numb your throat may also contain sugar.